 At the Crane Estate, Ipswich

-Get out your capes, superheroes!
+Week 2: Nature’s Superheroes Get out your capes, superheroes!
 This week Captain Crane needs YOU to assemble a team of heroes to protect the estate from danger.
-Work together to discover the superpowers of Crane critters from cryptic camouflage to salty seaside survival.
+Work together to discover the “superpower” adaptations of Crane critters from cryptic camouflage to salty seaside survival.
 Explore the environment like never before and discover your own natural superpower of being uniquely you!

-Get inspired by the natural beauty of the Crane Estate this week as we open our eyes to see the art all around us and challenge ourselves to create something new every day.
-Admire the design of a spider web, see how many colors you can find in one hike, mimic a bird’s song, and try new arts and crafts inspired by nature.
+Week 4: Create at the Estate Get inspired by the natural beauty of the Crane Estate this week as we open our eyes to see the art all around us and challenge ourselves to create something new every day.
+Admire the design of a spider web, see how many colors you can find in one hike, mimic a bird’s song, create songs, poems, and stories, and try new arts and crafts inspired by nature.
 We are all artists here!

 SummerQuest at the Crane Estate: our goal is to get children outside, using creati...